 Current key areas of investigation include community and population health, clinical decision rules, bariatric surgery, pediatrics, respiratory medicine, maternal and newborn care, adverse drug events, mental health and substance use.

-Dr. Brenda Wagner, Senior Medical Director,
+Dr. Erik Swartz, Senior Medical Director

 Dr. Jodi Kortje, Director, Emergency, Medicine, and Surgical Care